Homeschool parents, what would YOU do if a truancy officer knocked on your door. Are you prepared? You need to be!

 I immediately said, “I have my papers; I am not sure how I can help you?”

 He looked at me shocked, “I think I am at the wrong house, I am looking for …” he named off a neighbor and apologized.

 We small talked for a minute, and then he left.
 My heart quit thumping and I was able to breathe.

-I really am fearful of my homeschooling freedoms
+As a homeschool parent, I really am fearful of my homeschooling freedom

 As soon as I saw that car pull up I began to fear.
 Even though I knew the officer.
 Even though I knew I wasn’t doing anything wrong, I was fearful.
 What does that say about our freedoms in this country?
 What does it say about my faith in these freedoms?
 The truth of that is scary.